-Consistent with our assessment of the threat posed by the PRC, we will continue to provide Taiwan defense articles and services necessary to deter the PRC's increasingly provocative behavior toward Taiwan, consistent with the Taiwan Relations Act and our "one China" policy.
+Consistent with our assessment of the threat posed by the PRC, we will continue to provide Taiwan defense articles and services necessary to deter the PRC's in-creasingly provocative behavior toward Taiwan, consistent with the Taiwan Relations Act and our "one China" policy.

 Question.
-The TRA made clear that "the United States' decision to establish diplomatic relations with the PRC rests upon the expectation that the future of Taiwan will be determined by peaceful means."
+The TRA made clear that "the United States' decision to establish diplowill be determined by peaceful means."
 This is an ongoing expectation, and one that the PRC is increasingly flouting.
-In past years, when Washington indulged in ambiguity about its strategic intentions, such a posture had tactical value.
+In past years, when Washington indulged in ambithe PRC is increasingly flouting.
+In past years, when Washington indulged in ambi-guity about its strategic intentions, such a posture had tactical value.
 It supported Beijing in its pledge to pursue "peaceful development" of cross-Strait relations, which they said would lead to their eventual goal of "peaceful unification."
 Many Chinese Communist Party (CCP) leaders stressed that "unification" could wait for decades if necessary, and that the political disputes between Beijing and Taipei should be laid aside in favor of a focus on developing economic and cultural ties.
-Since Xi Jinping became the CCP's paramount leader, belligerent rhetoric and aggressive military maneuvers have become the norm.

-gressive military maneuvers have become the norm.
+Since Xi Jinping became the CCP's paramount leader, belligerent rhetoric and ag-gressive military maneuvers have become the norm gressive military maneuvers have become the norm.
 What purpose is served by maintaining strategic ambiguity when Beijing has changed both its rhetoric toward Taiwan and its conduct in the Taiwan Strait?

 Answer.
 Our "one China" policy, as guided by the Taiwan Relations Act, the Three Joint Communiques, and the Six Assurances, has fostered peace and prosperity in the region for over 40 years across multiple administrations from both parties.
 We continue to make adjustments to our engagement with Taiwan consistent with our "one China" policy to reflect our deepening unofficial relations with Taiwan as well as the increasing threat from Beijing.
 We seek to minimize miscalculations on both sides of the Taiwan Strait, maximize our ability to broaden and deepen the U.S.-Taiwan relationship, and best ensure the future of Taiwan is determined peacefully in accordance with the wishes and best interests of the people in Taiwan.
-We will continue to make available to Taiwan the defense articles and services necessary to enable it to maintain a sufficient self-defense capability, consistent with the Taiwan Relations Act and our "one China" policy.
+We will continue to make available to Taiwan the defense articles and services necessary to enable it to maintain a sufficient self-defense capability, consistent with the Tai-wan Relations Act and our "one China" policy.